daniel5gh/blog/_posts/2023-02-26-reviving-blog.markdown

 Other ideas for topics include some research and maybe implementation of a commenting system.
 I want the blog te remain a static HTML site, so that'll be interesting.
 And I am also working again on a tower defense game, this time using [Bevy Engine](https://bevyengine.org) in rust and I want to share my learnings on Entity Component Systems which I think are super cool.
+For The game I'll also be using AI art generation and maybe ChatGPT to help me with some story elements!